 Fire up your grills and break out the coolers, because after a long winter the weather has finally warmed up, and Memorial Day weekend is rapidly approaching.
-Memorial Day is on Monday, May 25, this year, which means you’ve got to be prepared for family gatherings and barbecues with friends come Friday.
+Memorial Day is on Monday, which means you’ve got to be prepared for family gatherings and barbecues with friends come Friday.
 Don’t fret if you’ve forgotten where to begin when it comes to throwing sunny day BBQs—culture has been waiting for this moment for a long time.
 We’ve compiled recipes that will make MDW a hit and winter a distant memory.

 One of the crucial requirements for a successful summer bash is a hearty amount of fresh vegetables.
 This recipe for Feta, Cumin, Olive, & Chicken Tacos is a light combination of seasonal ingredients.
 It also couldn’t hurt to dice up some tomatoes and cucumbers to bulk up this meal.
 The stronger flavors of cumin and olives mix well with the refreshing crunch provided by a juicy tomato or cucumber.

 Of course, the spread of food is never complete without the presence of a hearty salad.
 This recipe for Grilled Romaine Salad with Almonds, Goat Cheese, & Caramelized Balsamic Vinaigrette will be tempting for even the most carnivorous of guests.
 The salad is pushed above and beyond when the romaine is grilled just until charred and then dusted with salt and pepper.
 The smokey, earthy flavors of the grilled greens and the tang of the balsamic are cut by a creamy goat cheese and a handful of parsley.